Table of Contents

 But you’ll need a little more if you’re doing any adventures.

-When we were young Keri and I had shoes for every activity; running, walking, climbing, and water sports.
+Keri and I used to have shoes for every activity; running, walking, climbing, and water sports.
 I had about 5 pairs of running shoes for every kind of terrain and race.

 When you are travelling you want something: